leplerjacob/MonoRepo-gitignores/README.md

 # MonoRepo-gitignores

-This repo houses gitignore files for common tool and framework combinations that are held in a mono repository.
+This repo houses gitignore files for common tool and framework combinations that are held in a mono repo.

 - [Rails/React]()